jparanada/comeonux-com/content/blog/2021-09-29-it8-considered-harmful/index.md

 | 11 - 49 | Colors are more similar than opposite  |
 | 100     | Colors are exact opposite              |

-Throughout my posts I'll be using Delta E 2000 (de2k) unless otherwise specified.
+Throughout my posts I'll be using delta E 2000 (de2k) unless otherwise specified.

 We can now define some threshold of colorimetric accuracy using delta E, where the "reference" color is what the color patch measures in real life using a spectrophotometer, and the sample to compare against is the same patch in my scanned